geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

           </action>

-Example of a drowdown button with 3 coordinates system to choose from:
+Example of a dropdown button with 3 coordinate systems to choose from:

 .. code-block:: xml